-Let’s say you’ve been a Windows user all your life but you’re feeling adventurous and want to get a taste of Linux.
-What are your options?
-You have several , including a dual boot setup, but one could argue that you’d be happiest with virtualization.
+Let’s say you’ve been a Windows user all your life, but you’re feeling adventurous and want to get a taste of Linux.
+You have several options for trying Linux , including a dual-boot setup, but virtualization is a great way to try it out with little risk.

-On your Windows system, just install VirtualBox and create a new virtual machine.
-Then take any Linux installation ISO (I recommend a recent version of Ubuntu or Linux Mint) and install it on the virtual machine.
-Now you can run Linux (the “guest” OS) in a window within Windows (the “host” OS) like any other program.
+On your Windows system, you just need to install VirtualBox (or another hypervisor) and create a new virtual machine.
+Then take any Linux installation ISO (like Ubuntu or Linux Mint) and install it as a virtual machine.
+Now you can run Linux (the guest OS) in a window within your Windows system (the host OS) like any other program.